Raspberry white chocolate overnight oats are the perfect make-ahead breakfast for mornings when you need to get up and get going in a hurry!

 We like everything ready the night before so we have a relaxing start to our journey.
 You’d be surprised how many people take this for granted and waste precious minutes figuring out what to eat or in line at the drive-thru.

 In our case, we love overnight oats.
-Lately we’ve been making batches and batches of raspberry white chocolate overnight oats.
+Lately we’ve been making batches and batches of raspberry white chocolate overnight oats (if you prefer blueberries, make some delicious blueberry overnight oats instead).

 Just make it the night before, transfer to individual containers (we use mason jars which we bought from Canadian Tire too!
 They really are made for life in Canada, eh?) and chill.